sujithakrishna/Digital-Wallet-Management-System/README.md

 Replace `your_password` with the password configured for the local MySQL installation.

-Do not commit actual database passwords or credentials to GitHub.

 ### Step 7: Add MySQL Connector/J

 Because this project is a normal Java project rather than a Maven project, the MySQL JDBC driver must be added manually to the Eclipse Build Path.